levinericzimmermann/pyquenzer/README.md

 the **Instrument** class also provides additional optional arguments:

 - *nchannels*: Shall be **1** if the used samples are **mono** and **2** if the used samples are **stereo**
-- *overlap*: how long two following notes of a melody may overlap (in seconds)
+- *overlap*: determines how long two following notes of a melody are overlapping (in seconds)
 - *volume*: factor to adjust the volume of every sample
 - *release*: indicates the duration of a linear envelope that releases the sound of each sample (in seconds)
 - *reverb-volume*: volume of the reverb channel